Jaro, Leyte

-Jaro (IPA: ['haɾo]), officially the Municipality of Jaro (Bungto han Jaro; Bayan ng Jaro), is a 3rd class municipality in the province of Leyte, Philippines.
+Jaro (IPA: ['haɾo]), officially the Municipality of Jaro (Bungto han Jaro; Bayan ng Jaro), is a First Income Class municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 43,758 people.

 History

 In the early time of the Spanish regime, the section where the Jaro is situated today was a lush forest enjoying its primitive freedom undisturbed by human beings.

 In those days, struggles between Christianity and Mohammedanism took place.
 Datu Buisan and Sirungan led one of the Moro expeditions.
 They came to the Visayas leading a fleet of colorful moro vintas razing Christian towns to the ground, killing the inhabitants and taking some as slaves.
 Christians had to unite against the invaders and this was how Jaro came into being.

 There were two Leyteños known far and wide for their skill with the native arms and bravery in wars.
 These two men were Bonsilao of Ormoc and Sinirungan of Dagami.
 These two men were so strong that the people concluded that they possessed supernatural powers.
 This belief was strengthened by the fact that they managed to drive the Moros away.
 Later, the two men decided to settle in a centrally located place where they could easily give aid to the beleaguered Christians especially the inhabitants of Balugu, Kalgara and the neighboring towns.
 An ideal place was finally found.
 This was atop a hill and this same hill is where the parochial church of Jaro is situated.
 As time went by, the place was consequently cleared and homes were built.
 Small crooked paths were widened and thus a town was born.